Campaign of the Month: August 2014

 A good-looking, fine-boned man with unruly brown hair and intelligent, guarded brown eyes.
 He was dressed in the finery of a high palace courtier and usually went armed with a bejewelled dagger that was more ceremonial than serviceable.

 The Ventrue known as Constantine Ducas was a fixture in the Antonian political landscape since his Embrace in AD 836, having express power over the imperial family since the demise of his own sire, Septima Dominica, at the turn of the millenium.
 An audacious fellow, he elevated his mortal descendants into positions of power, and even shepherded a number of them onto the imperial throne in the late 11th century.
 He was also in favour of bringing trusted and capable mortal descendants across into undeath, for no fewer than six times did he grant the Becoming as a reward for good service.
 They tended to follow suit, and the Byzantine remnant is littered with Ventrue of his mortal family.
-Although the Ducas dynasty ruled for only 20 years, and Belisarius would soon displace him, the Palace Prefect established the precedent that youth and energetic verve could change the course of history.
+Although the Ducas dynasty ruled for only 20 years, and Belisarius would soon displace him, the Palace Prefect reestablished the precedent among his kin that youth and energetic verve could change the course of history.
 He also showed the value of moving slowly and working through layers of carefully groomed intermediaries with absolute secrecy, a mode of operation which clashed directly with that of his own sire who enjoyed direction manipulation and being worshipped as a bloody goddess by the mortals.
 In his prime, the artfulness of his machinations did much to advance the reputation of the Antonians as master manipulators.

 By the turn of the 11th century, he had dropped his first name in all interactions, and was thereafter known only as Ducas.
 While the intrigue was once thick between he and Belisarius over control of the Comnenus dynasty, Ducas increasingly became more retiring once the Angeli took the throne.
-By the time of the 4th Crusade he had long since left the cut and thrust of Antonian politics to others but he guarded his Domain jealously, and more than one upstart felt his power for mistaking Ducas’ quietude for weakness.
+By the time of the Bitter Crusade he had long since left the cut and thrust of Antonian politics to others but he guarded his Domain jealously, and more than one upstart felt his power for mistaking Ducas’ quietude for weakness.

 The aforementioned intrigue over the Comneni surrounded the succession of John over the husband of his elder sister, Anna.
 Considerable prestation capital was expended over the matter, yet Ducas evidently lost, for Anna was eventually forced to retire to a convent over the dispute.
 In the remaining 16 years of her life she penned the Alexiad, a historical and political treatise on her father’s reign.
 Ducas kept an eye on her, and eventually decided to Embrace her on her death bed once it became clear that the Antonians would lose a vital resource if she were allowed to slip away.